SFDO-Tooling/CumulusCI/docs/unpackaged.rst

 If this metadata were not tokenized, it would fail to deploy into an org containing NPSP as a beta or released managed package.

-  The resolution of component references in namespaced scratch orgs and in managed installations of the same metadaat are not identical.
+Note: the resolution of component references in namespaced scratch orgs and in managed installations of the same metadata are not identical.
 Metadata that is tokenized and can deploy cleanly in a namespaced scratch org may fail in a managed context.

 Capture Unpackaged Metadata
 ---------------------------